Naz12/Zooys-Client-Front-end/AUTH_IMPLEMENTATION.md

 ## Overview

-This document describes the authentication system implemented for the NoteGPT Dashboard.
+This document describes the authentication system implemented for the Zooys Dashboard.
 The system provides secure user authentication, session management, and integration with the backend API.

 ## Architecture